hakanai/haqua/README.markdown

 * Panels are non-opaque by default, to fix appearance when placed inside JTabbedPane.

+JToolBar:

+* Dragging the toolbar background drags the window if apple.awt.brushMetalLook is set to true on its root pane.

 JTabbedPane:

 * The selected/pressed tab is painted one extra pixel to the left, to match the native look better.